tanhuy998/context-js/README.md

 #### Go to the detail

 A controller class which can be assigned to a route must extends BaseController class.
-Then, the controller object will be dispatched the httpContext when a request arrive.
+Then, the controller will be dispatched a httpContext when a request arrive.

 To access to the context, use `this.httpContext` (borrowing the concept of ASP.NET) inside *controllers.